 photo credit: Inhabitat, who did a much better job

 It doesn't get much more TreeHugger than dumpster diving for used cardboard and turning it into very lovely pendant lamps, does it?
 Well, maybe they might not have incandescent bulbs in them, but Seth Grizzle isn't happy with the quality of the light from the alternatives.
 Seattle's Graypants laser cuts cardboard and glues the circles into cardboard for their Scrap Lights.
-We interviewed Seth at ICFF.Film ends rather abruptly as camera runs out of batteries.
-Our apologies.
+We interviewed Seth at ICFF.

 Seth and partner Jonathan Junker are architects.
 From their website: